RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Taxa/Mega Amphibia.md

 > > None
 >
 > > [!info] Creation Date
 > > c.
-BT 484
+BT 489

-Amphibians characterized by their more complex and large bodies.
-Often carnivorous in nature.
+Amphibia created to fulfil tertiary ranks in the ecosystem.
+Large and powerful, created for hunting.
 # History

 # Classification